AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-08-PathIntegrals.md

 bound state in quantum mechanics---becomes a laboratory for ideas about:

 - Gauge freedom associated with time reparametrization.
-- BRST analysis and the Weyl anomaly, connecting to string theory techniques.
+- BRST analysis and the Weyl anomaly.
-- The "problem of time" in quantum gravity, treated in its simplest incarnation.
+- The "problem of time" in gravity, treated in its simplest incarnation.

 Fujikawa's paper thus serves as a bridge from "the hydrogen atom as a solvable test case" to the gauge theory and curved manifold themes of the final sections.